Tuesday, 14 December 2021

 Creamy lemon or lime dressing

-2 tbsp strained 0-fat yoghurt
+2 tbsp strained 0-fat dairy or plant yoghurt

 1 tbsp mayonnaise